3 Silent Confidence Killers (and How to Fix Them)

 If you’ve ever struggled with confidence, you’re definitely not alone.
 Many of us spend years feeling like we’re not attractive enough, successful enough, or simply good enough.

-We look at other people and assume they were naturally born confident while we’re somehow missing that quality.
+We often look at other people and assume they were simply born confident while we’re somehow missing that quality.

-But confidence isn’t something reserved for a lucky few—it’s something you can build confidence in, strengthen, and rebuild throughout your life.
+But confidence isn’t something reserved for a lucky few.
+It’s something you can build, strengthen, and rebuild throughout your life.

-What many people don’t realize is that low confidence is often caused by small habits we’ve picked up over the years.
+What many people don’t realize is that low confidence is often the result of small habits we’ve picked up over the years.

-Constant comparison, negative self-talk, and focusing on our flaws can slowly wear down the way we see ourselves.
+Constant comparison, negative self-talk, and focusing on our flaws can gradually wear down the way we see ourselves.

 The good news is that the opposite is true as well.
-Just as unhealthy habits can weaken confidence, healthy habits can help restore it.
+Just as unhealthy habits can weaken your confidence, healthy habits can help you build confidence and restore it over time.

-And that matters because confidence affects much more than how we feel about ourselves.
+And that matters because confidence affects so much more than how you feel about yourself.

-It shapes how we carry ourselves, how we interact with others, and even how attractive we appear.
+It shapes the way you carry yourself, how you interact with others, and even how attractive you appear.
 When you feel confident, you naturally give off a sense of self-assurance that people find incredibly appealing.

-That’s why recognizing and fixing these silent confidence killers can make such a powerful difference in your life.
+That’s why recognizing and addressing these silent confidence killers can make such a powerful difference in your life.

 1. Constantly Comparing Yourself to Everyone Else

-Comparison is one of the quickest ways to damage your confidence.
+Comparison is one of the fastest ways to undermine your confidence.

 - Why doesn’t my skin look like that?